GUI Deployment Guide

 Supervisor Configuration

-Use Supervisor to manage the GUI process:
+Use Supervisor to keep the Gunicorn process running:

 Create /etc/supervisor/conf.d/py3plex-gui.conf: